 It is 1983.
-Dr Meruciro Arboia has set up the Arboria Institute that promises renewal of the body and mind.
-At the institute, director Barry Nyle subjects Elena, a young woman imprisoned there, to a series of experiments.
+Dr Meruciro Arboria has set up the Arboria Institute that promises renewal of the body and mind.
+The institute’s director Barry Nyle subjects Elena, a young woman imprisoned there, to a series of experiments.

-Beyond the Black Rainbow is a debut feature for Canadian director Panos Cosmatos.
-Panos Cosmatos is son of the late George Pan Cosmatos, director of works such as the disaster film The Cassandra Crossing (1976), the classic giant rat film Of Unknown Origin (1983), the monster movie Leviathan (1989) and Tombstone (1993) – in particular, being known for the Sylvester Stallone action hits of Rambo: First Blood Part II (1985) and Cobra (1986).
+Beyond the Black Rainbow was the debut feature for Canadian director Panos Cosmatos.
+Panos Cosmatos is son of the late George Pan Cosmatos, director of works such as the disaster film The Cassandra Crossing (1976), the classic giant rat film Of Unknown Origin (1983), the monster movie Leviathan (1989) and Tombstone (1993) – in particular, being known for the Sylvester Stallone action hits of Rambo: First Blood Part II (1985), Cobra (1986) and Rambo III (1988).
 Beyond the Black Rainbow did the rounds of film festivals where it received a wildly mixed response.

 In an interview, Panos Cosmatos tells how his inspiration for the film came growing up in the early 1980s where he was forbidden to watch science-fiction films but was fascinated by looking at their posters and box covers in videostores and in so doing constructed his own version of what he imagined them to be.
 This clearly fed into Beyond the Black Rainbow, which feels like a forgotten artefact from 1970s/80s science-fiction cinema.
 Indeed, the setting seems so important to Panos Costmatos that the date 1983 is the first thing that appears in giant screen-filling letters before the film even starts.